-The maintenance checkup this week provided by Keepe focuses on the challenges of apartment waste management.
+The maintenance checkup this week provided by Keepe focuses on the challenges of apartment waste management and trash.

 Whether you manage a single apartment complex or multiple high-rise apartment buildings, your waste and recycling systems should be designed to be reliable and easy to use.

 If you are running into issues with your current apartment waste management disposal system, here are six ideas that may help.